hypo69/hypo/pytest/gemini - set 4/en/src/bots/telegram/__init__.md

 Remember to run `pytest` to execute these tests.
 If you have a `__init__.py` file and `bot.py`, you need to arrange the files in a test directory, like `test_telegram_bot.py` that imports the necessary files from `hypotez/src/bots/telegram`.
 The structure is crucial for `pytest` to discover and run your tests.

-This improved example provides a much stronger and more comprehensive testing strategy for your `TelegramBot`.
+This improved example provides a much stronger and more comprehensive testing Startegy for your `TelegramBot`.
 Remember to add tests for every method and potential scenarios you expect your bot to handle.